ChristosLab/KS2.5/README.md

 # KS2.5

-Custom KS2.5 for within-lab use.
+Custom Kilosort S2.5 for within-lab use.

 ## Getting started